TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 If you have no earthly idea how you get from your current position to one that works like this, first start thinking of what skills and experience you already have that wouldn't require much of a pivot.
 Also, consider ways to turn your expertise into an online platform that would attract a community and enable you to sell products or advertising.

-Becoming a sales rep is one way you can get a virtual job tomorrow that can pay you an excellent salary.
+Becoming a sales rep is one way to get a virtual job that pays you an excellent salary or commission quickly.
 These days, many sales jobs are done entirely by email and phone, so unless you're on the other side of the world, you can keep prospecting and selling in your home country just as you would from where you're living now.
 If you're willing to work on straight commission and you're a hustler, you can barge into nearly any industry and be hired in no time.
 Sure, you don't get paid until you deliver, but if it's a product or service that aligns with your interests and the quality is good, you should be able to get ramped up before too long.

 Use Your Imagination and a Bit of Startup Investment

-There are also all kinds of online money-making opportunities out there if you have a little bit to invest in testing and tweaking.
+There are also many online money-making opportunities if you have little to invest in testing and tweaking.
 Read the book The $100 Start-up for some inspiration.
 There's a forum called Affiliate World Forum where members pay a small fee to talk about how they're killing it with affiliate marketing sales.
 You can find other ideas on the forum at Startup Council and reputable blogs/podcasts like The Suitcase Entrepreneur and Smart Passive Income.

 The other shortcut is to lay out a little capital to buy an existing online business and take it over.
 You can find opportunities on Flippa.com, Empire Flippers, and other sites geared toward online entrepreneurs.
-Sure, you have to invest upfront, but then you're cash flow positive immediately, and it often will take less than a year to recoup your investment.
+Sure, you have to invest upfront, but then your cash flow is positive immediately, and it will often take less than a year to recoup your investment.
 Try finding a deal like that on Wall Street or at your local real estate office!

-Editor's Note (2/2024): We should elaborate upon the often-overlapping distinctions between being a digital nomad, a remote worker, and a location-independent freelancer.
+Editor's Note: We should elaborate upon the often-overlapping distinctions between being a digital nomad, a remote worker, and a location-independent freelancer.

 • A freelancer is a person who pursues a profession without a long-term commitment to any one employer.
 Freelancers tend to work in the creative, skilled, or service sector, such as in film, art, design, editing, copywriting, proofreading, media, marketing, music, journalism, tourism, consulting, website development or design, computer programming, photography, language translation, tutoring, and many more.

 • A digital nomad is a location-independent worker who earns a living through remote work but at a location or locations they choose.
-By some estimates, there are up to 35 million digital nomads worldwide, 50% from the U.S.
+AAccording to some estimates, there are currently up to 35 million digital nomads worldwide, 50% from the U.S.

 • A remote worker is someone who works remotely.
 They could be a freelancer, an independent business owner, or someone working on a remote virtual team.